hmakelin/gisnav/docs/pages/developer_guide/launch/service_orchestration.rst

 Deploy for local development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the following commands to deploy GISNav supporting services when developing locally (i.e. running all supporting services but not GISNav itself inside a Docker container).
+Use the following command to deploy GISNav supporting services when developing locally (i.e. running all supporting services but not GISNav itself inside a Docker container):

-.. include:: _expose_xhost.rst

-Then you can deploy the Docker Compose services using the following make command:

 .. tab-set::